player

 Importance of a System Landscape

-A well-defined system landscape is essential for businesses looking to reduce operational costs, streamline processes, and enhance overall IT efficiency.
+A well-defined system architecture landscape is essential for businesses looking to reduce operational costs, streamline processes, and enhance overall IT efficiency.

 It is a roadmap for IT infrastructure management, helping organizations assess their technological assets, identify redundancies, and plan future upgrades or migrations.